Hohenlohe and Künzelsau became part of Württemberg.

 At the insistence of the citizens of Künzelsau, a secondary school

-combat the despotism of the noble ranks and to achieve more freedom.
+to combat the despotism of the noble ranks and to achieve more

-The recommendation of citizens from Künzelsau to the first free
+freedom.
+The recommendation of citizens from Künzelsau to the

-German parliament in Frankfurt / Main was :"Moderate socialists -
+first free German parliament in Frankfurt / Main was :"Moderate

-remain steadfast; extreme socialists - become more moderate; extreme
+socialists - remain steadfast; extreme socialists - become more

-Württemberg.
-Her dissertation was presented in Bern in 1896 and she
+in Württemberg.
+Her dissertation was presented in Bern in 1896

-finally received her approbation after a long and arduous legal battle in
+and she finally received her approbation after a long and arduous

-1909.
-She so became the first practicing woman doctor in Württemberg
+legal battle in 1909.
+She so became the first practicing woman

-and was also active in the female emancipation movement.
+doctor in Württemberg and was also active in the female

 The river Kocher in Künzelsau was defined as part of the demarcation